OmaJuliet/N-Academy/README.md

 ## About The Project

 This is an NFT academy web application.
 An NFT Academy site where users can sign up to get courses and materials to learn about web3 development.
-It was built to improve on my React, React Slick